 The Doug Fox Parking Lot is located 1⁄4 mile from the Airport and has served as an off-site parking lot for the Airport for over 20 years.
 The lot competes with several private off-site lots, but needs substantial upgrades to better attract customers and increase its revenue-generating capability.
-This construction authorization request for infrastructure upgrades, demolition of the existing building, and construction of a new building at the lot is submitted to Commission in conjunction with a separate, but directly related, Commission authorization request regarding the execution of a lease and concession agreement with ATZ Inc. (ATZ) to operate the lot.
-The agreement with ATZ calls for the Port to construct storm drainage, lot resurfacing, lighting, building, and signage upgrades, to improve the customer experience and revenue-generating capability of the lot.
-Construction of the upgrades as proposed and requested will meet the provisions of the agreement with ATZ.
+This request is for infrastructure upgrades, demolition of the existing building, and construction of a new building at the lot.
+There is a separate related request for execution of a lease and concession agreement with ATZ Inc. (ATZ) to operate the lot.
+The agreement with ATZ calls for the Port to construct storm drainage, lot resurfacing, lighting, building, and signage upgrades to improve the customer experience and revenue-generating capability of the lot.
+Construction of the upgrades in this request will meet the provisions of the agreement with ATZ.
 The total project budget is estimated to be \$5,118,000, and new annual revenue resulting from the upgrades is estimated to be in the range of \$1-\$2 million annually.

-The project also includes construction of a sanitary sewer pipeline that will connect with an existing Valley View Sewer District (District) pipeline in the S. 170th St. right-of-way.
-The project site is not currently connected to the District, which provides sewer service to the area.
-Rather, the existing site building is served by a sewer-holding tank that must be periodically pumped.
-Approximately 190 linear feet of new pipeline will be constructed within the right-of-way with a construction value of approximately \$20,000.
-As a condition of connection, the District requires the Port to enter into a Developer Extension Agreement and to dedicate the portion of the new pipeline within the right-of-way to the District at completion of the project.
-The District will then have ownership and maintenance responsibility for the dedicated pipeline.
-Staff will return to Commission at a later date with a resolution to surplus and transfer ownership of the new pipeline to the District.
+The project also includes construction of a sanitary sewer pipeline that will connect with an existing Valley View Sewer District pipeline in the S. 170th Street right-of-way.
+The project site is currently served by a sewer holding tank that must be pumped periodically.
+In order to connect the site to the sewer district, approximately 190 linear feet of new pipeline will be constructed within the right-of-way.
+The construction value of these improvements is approximately \$20,000.
+As a condition of connection, the sewer district requires the Port to enter into a Developer Extension Agreement and dedicate the portion of the new pipeline within the right-of-way to the district upon completion of the project.
+The district will then have ownership and maintenance responsibility for the dedicated pipeline.
+Staff will return to Commission at a later date with a resolution to surplus and transfer ownership of the new pipeline to the Valley View Sewer District.